 - Other projects to support, for example, policy development and the provision of information.

-A breakdown of the annual expenditure on Consultancy & IT External Service Provision for 2011 and 2012 are detailed here.
+A detailed breakdown of the annual expenditure on Consultancy & IT External Service Provision is available here.

 Facilities Management Supplies & Services

-Stationery and office consumables are generally procured on the basis of centralised draw-down contracts awarded by the National Procurement Service.
-Other requirements, including cleaning services, security services and waste management services are procured directly by the Department from time to time, through competitions advertised on eTenders and OJEU.
+Stationery and office consumables are generally procured on the basis of centralised draw-down contracts awarded by the Office of Government Procurement, including cleaning services, security services and waste management.
+Services may also be procured directly by the Department from time to time, through competitions advertised on eTenders and OJEU.

 How to access opportunities

-Facilities Management Goods & Services: Eamonn Guilfoyle, Assistant Principal, Facilities Management Unit, Floor 2 - Block A, Department of Social Protection, Marlinstown Office Park, Mullingar, Co.
-Westmeath. or Dave Reynolds, HEO, Facilities Management Unit, Department of Social Protection, Floor 1 - Áras Mhic Dhiarmada, Store Street, Dublin 1.
+Facilities Management Goods & Services: Facilities Management Unit, Department of Social Protection, Floor 1 - Áras Mhic Dhiarmada, Store Street, Dublin 1.

-Communications and ICT Equipment and Services: Kevin Coady, Principal, Department of Social Protection, Floor 2, Gandon House, Dublin 2
+Communications and ICT Equipment and Services: Department of Social Protection, Floor 2, Gandon House, Dublin 2

 Payment of invoices